OlianasD/STILETestSuiteParallelizer/README.md

 ### 2.1 Command Line

 Start the virtual machine, login and give command `cd workspace/FSE19-submission-material/treeparallelizer`.
 The script run.sh starts STILE in command line mode.
 It takes two arguments: application under test and execution mode.
-To try the tree parallelization described in our paper, you should use `--extractAndRun` as second argument.
+To try the tree parallelization described in our paper, you should use `--runPrior` as second argument.
 The available applications under test are:

 	1. Addressbook